springernature/frontend-playbook/writing/social-media.md

 ## Cruft.io

-[Cruft.io](http://cruft.io) is a blog run by a group of developers, testers, sysadmins, scrum masters and product owners at Springer Nature.
+[Cruft.io](http://cruft.io) is a blog run by Springer Nature Technology.
 Anyone can post there and the instructions can be found in the [project's wiki (internal)](https://github.com/springernature/cruft/).

 ## Posting publicly